THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 1. Composition.
 Three independent REAPER teams, each 2-3 combatants with small arms and a possible crew-served weapon.
 Total 6-9 combatants distributed across AO FLUNKER.

 3. Most Probable Course of Action (MPCOA).
-Each REAPER team initiates harassing fire from concealed positions when friendly forces enter its area, then breaks contact to avoid being fixed.
+Each REAPER team initiates harassing fire from concealed positions when friendly forces enter detection range, then breaks contact to avoid being fixed.
 Teams may leave behind simple obstacles or early warning devices but do not attempt to decisively engage.
 Each team fights independently without reinforcement from adjacent teams.

 4. Most Dangerous Course of Action (MDCOA).
 REAPER teams coordinate across sectors to mass against one friendly squad, concentrating fires from multiple directions.
 The isolated squad faces a coordinated ambush while adjacent squads are unaware or too distant to provide immediate support.